Product & Brand Designer

 2020-2024

-I joined finway as the first and only designer when the team was seven people.
-By the time I left, they were past 60.
-Over three and a half years, I touched almost every design surface the company had.
+I was finway's first and only designer when the team was seven people.
+Over three and a half years, the company grew past 60, and I touched almost every design surface it had.

 My first task was building the brand from scratch, logo, assets, the full system.
 Getting this right early mattered a lot, because everything that came after needed something consistent to build on.